Nóra

 Supported by Józsefváros Municipality

-Cia Rinne [SE]
+Cia Rinne [FI]

-Cia Rinne is a Swedish conceptual poet who lives in Berlin.
+On view: 0-24hCia Rinne is a Finnish conceptual poet who lives in Berlin.
 She writes in a dual tradition of European sound poetry.
 Polyglot – she alternates English, French, Italian and German with a playful approach to concrete poetry archetypes with puns, visual gags, materiality of language, and effects of meaning.

-Cia Rinne herself refers to the importance of her experiences from a long-term research project on the language of the Roma as fundamental to an understanding of how movements between different languages and places – a kind of linguistic nomadic life – have led to an interest in the political and cultural gaps and shifts in meaning of language that are the basis of her work.
+Cia Rinne refers to the importance of her experiences from a long-term research project on the language of the Roma as fundamental to an understanding of how movements between different languages and places – a kind of linguistic nomadic life – have led to an interest in the political and cultural gaps and shifts in meaning of language that are the basis of her work.
 She also points to the Fluxus movement, musicians like Steve Reich and John Cage, and philosophy as sources of inspiration.
 By twisting and turning words and shifting language within the same sentence, she plays with the meaning of words and their phonetic and visual similarities and differences.
 In her performances, she explores, among other things, the relationship of the body and the voice to language, and how the body can function as a meaningful sign.
 In addition to being permeated by the language of philosophy and the philosophy of language, Rinne’s practice also contains a great deal of humour.

 ///